 Guidelines for Applications are found under the How to Apply tab.

 Application in the first instance is to Mr Rupert Sheppard, Clerk to the Feoffees following the Guidelines for Applications set out below:

-Requirements: Send a short letter of not more than 500 words.
+Requirements: Send a short letter by email to email@example.com of not more than 500 words.
 It is mainly on the basis of this letter that the Feoffees will make a decision on any funding.

 In that letter, please

-- Apply, if you wish to, for core funding
+- You may apply, if you wish to, for core funding.

 - State for the Feoffees’ benefit what proportion of any funds granted would go directly to the project and what would be allocated to fundraising, administration etc.

 The average grant awarded is between £1,000 and £3,000 but this can vary with circumstances and the type of project for which funding is being sought.
-In special circumstances an award may be given over a number of years entirely at the Feoffees’ discretion.
-Grants are awarded to charities working within the City of Oxford or in Oxfordshire.
-Generally, grants from national charities will need to have a specific Oxford/shire basis and will be capped at £500 unless there is a good reason for varying this.
+In the current financial climate, grants are unlikely to be awarded over £5,000.
+Grants are awarded to charities working within the City of Oxford and in Oxfordshire.
+Generally, applications from national charities will need to have a specific Oxford/shire basis and will be capped at £500 unless there is a good reason for varying this.